maormoshe1/Android_WhatsApp/README.md

 (For other things the alert will be immediate)

-Unfortunately we were unable to get the messages immediatly In the transition between chats you have to perform a refresh (exit and login to some page) so that you can see all the messages on the chat screen.
+Unfortunately we were unable to get the messages immediately In the transition between chats you have to perform a refresh (exit and login to some page) so that you can see all the messages on the chat screen.
 Also, if you switch between users,